JBShady/COD5-Remastered/README.md

 * Hid Multiplayer style progress summary report pop-up when player ends game or disconnects as this data is not relevant

 ### Gamepad
-* Gamepad setting switches all ingame HUD elements to use proper gamepad button prompts including hintstrings, spectate menu, sniper hold breath, grenade pick ups, and D-pad icons for a more immersive experience when using a controller.
-Uses Xbox 360 style icons by default, but optional patch is available to change to PlayStation 3 style icons.
-NOTE: If gamepad hints are not showing up, this is because you have your interact key bound to something other than F and the game gets confused, simply unbind your interact key to fix
+* Gamepad setting switches all ingame HUD elements to use proper gamepad button prompts including hintstrings, spectate menu, sniper hold breath, grenade pick ups, equipment how-tos, and D-pad icons for a more immersive experience when using a controller.
+Uses Xbox 360 style icons by default, but optional patch is available to change to PlayStation 3 (DualShock) style icons.
+NOTE: If gamepad hints for (X) / square are not showing up, this is because you have your interact key bound to something other than F and the mod gets confused, simply unbind your interact key to fix while playing in gamepad mode
-* Unique console font on ingame hints when gamepad is enabled, as seen on the console version
+* Unique console font on certain ingame hints when gamepad is enabled, as seen on the console version
 * Ping graph on scoreboard when gamepad is enabled, as seen on console
 * Custom gamepad spectate menu will hide the PC spectate menu (requires T4M-Enhanced)
 * Loading screens no longer show the mouse cursor and "click to start" hints while Controller Mode is enabled